Skip to main content

 Plan TypeAverage PriceCommon Features

-Free Plan$0Basic code editing, syntax highlighting, and limited plugins.
+Free Plan$0Basic text editor software for coding, syntax highlighting, and limited plugins.

 Personal Plan$5-$25/user/monthCode auto-completion, debugging tools, and customizability options.